L.A. (Light Album): Critical reception

 The album received mostly unfavorable reviews from music critics.
 In his review for Rolling Stone, Dave Marsh wrote, "The Beach Boys have not made great rock music since Wild Honey [and have not] made competent pop music since Holland", concluding that the album "is worse than awful.
 It is irrelevant."
+The New York Times concluded that "the songs here are better than some recent albums by the group; they're gentle, tuneful and innocently charming...
+But they're pretty trivial, too."

 AllMusic reviewer John Bush felt, "The Beach Boys ended the decade by releasing the worst album of their career", describing it as "yet another oddball attempt to push the Beach Boys into the contemporary mainstream despite their many songwriting and production flaws."
 Blender's Douglas Wolk decreed that L.A. was "practically a self-parody" with "Here Comes the Night" being the only enjoyable track.
 Jeff Tamarkin, who penned liner notes for the 2000 CD reissue, said of the album: "There is undeniable brilliance here if one dares to look."
 Stebbins praised the Wilson brothers' contributions and derided the songs by Love and Jardine, calling the album "an uneven and disappointing affair.
 If you liked one part of it, then you were sure to hate others."
 Carlin opined that L.A. was "a big improvement over M.I.U.. ... the album's strength came largely from its diversity of voices".
 Critic Richard Williams referred to "Angel Come Home" as "the most beautifully textured and exquisitely pain-racked white soul music ever made".